Lancashire Infantry Museum

-The extensive displays, archive and military history library illustrate the fascinating story of the East, South and Loyal North Lancashire Regiments and their antecedents from earliest foundation in 1689 to the achievements of the ‘Lancashire Lads’ of the 21st Century.
+The extensive displays, archive and military history library illustrate the fascinating story of the East, South and Loyal North Lancashire Regiments as well as their antecedents from earliest foundation in 1689 to the achievements of the ‘Lancashire Lads’ of the 21st Century.

 The Salamanca Eagle can also be seen on display at the Museum.
 It’s the finest and most important military trophy in the possession of the Lancashire Infantry Museum and is listed by the Home Office as a British National Treasure.

-Collections are housed at Fulwood Barracks, the traditional home of the former county infantry regiments, its friendly team dedicated to preserve for posterity the achievements, records and artefacts of Lancashire’s proud historic regiments.
+Collections are housed at Fulwood Barracks, the traditional home of the former county infantry regiments.
+The friendly team are dedicated to preserving the achievements, records and artefacts of Lancashire’s proud historic regiments.